joyelpbiju/incident-response-system/README.md

 ## **Contributing**

-We welcome contributions to improve the project!
+We welcome contributions to enhance the project!
 Follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch:
    ```bash